Editorial Style Guidelines

 Board of Governors

-This is the policymaking body legally charged with governing the University of North Carolina system, of which NC State is a constituent institution.
-Use the full, capitalized title on first reference: University of North Carolina Board of Governors.
-Thereafter, use board of governors.
+This is the policymaking body legally charged with governing the University of North Carolina System, of which NC State is a constituent institution.
+Contrary to AP, always capitalize: Board of Governors.

 Board of Trustees

-This body advises NC State's chancellor concerning the management and development of the university.
-Use the full, capitalized title on first reference: North Carolina State University Board of Trustees.
-Thereafter, use board of trustees.
+This body advises NC State's chancellor with the management and development of the university.
+Contrary to AP, always capitalize: Board of Trustees.

 Board of Visitors

-This body assists NC State's chancellor and the board of trustees in advancing and promoting the university.
-Use the full, capitalized title on first reference: North Carolina State University Board of Visitors.
-Thereafter, use the board of visitors.
+This body assists NC State's chancellor and the Board of Trustees in advancing and promoting the university.
+Contrary to AP, always capitalize: Board of Visitors.

 Capitalize the B when referring to the brick courtyard area that is formally known as University Plaza.